Omar Wasow, Assistant Professor of Politics and a CSDP faculty associate, writes in The Washington Post that the remarkable assault on the U.S.

 The rise of populist movements is changing political systems around the world.

 Lauren Wright is interviewed for an article in USA Today on the fallout, both for his legacy and for his party, of Trump's continued attacks on the November election: Facing Electoral College...

-The Center for the Study of Democratic Politics is pleased to invite Princeton undergraduates to apply for our inaugural Undergraduate Research Fellows program.
+The Center for the Study of Democratic Politics (CSDP) is delighted to introduce the inaugural cohort of Undergraduate Research Fellows.

 CSDP celebrates President-elect Joe Biden’s announcement that he will nominate Cecilia Rouse, Dean of the Princeton School of Public and International Affairs, to Chair of the Council of Economic Advisers. ...